FAQ

 Where KMayer helps after the result

-KMayer can help validate findings, prioritize by business impact, sequence remediation, confirm fixes, and prepare a governed authorized_deep review when the engagement supports it.
+KMayer can help validate findings, prioritize by business impact, sequence remediation, confirm fixes, and prepare a governed authorized enterprise review when the engagement supports it.

 Decision cueEngage KMayer when the next step needs evidence validation, prioritization, or coordinated remediation planning.